hyperskill/hyperstyle-analysis-prod/jba/README.md

 **Required arguments**:

+- `course_sources_path` — Path to course sources to extract course structure.
 - `destination_path` — Path to directory where yaml file will be created.
-- `course_sources_path` — Path to course sources to extract course structure..

 ----